soil-initiative/stacks/proposals/stacks/Overview.md

   (inquire $awaiting (local.get $promise))
 )
 ```
-This starts a stack inspection, with the intent that it will cause the current stack to be detached and registered with the `externref` promise, eventually responding with the value the promise resolves to.
+This starts a stack inspection, with the intent that it will cause the current stack segment to be detached and registered with the `externref` promise, eventually responding with the value the promise resolves to.

-For that to happen, an `$awaiting` handler on the stack needs to actually detach the stack and such.
+For that to happen, an `$awaiting` handler on the stack needs to actually detach the stack segment and such.
 The following is one example of such a handler:
 ```
 (event $fulfilled (param externref))